Aviators who quietly made history

 Bryan Allen has earned himself the title of the hardest working pilot ever for his unusual and very tiring method of flying.
 Allen was an amateur cyclist and engineer at the Jet Propulsion Lab, but also acted as the human powerplant of a few of Paul MacCready’s record setting people-powered planes.
 His endurance proved to be incredible when he was on the trip across the Channel from England to France.
 On the trip he came against unexpected headwinds and ran out of drinking water.
 He suffered from dehydration and severe cramping, however he completed the journey and earned his place in history.

-Jacqueline had a successful business prior to WWII being a beautician that used her areoplane to fly to clients.
+Jacqueline had a successful business prior to WWII being a beautician that used her aeroplane to fly to clients.
 She had a vision of females being able to fly support missions to help in the war effort.
-After Cochran recieved several flying awards and titles the Army Airforce was willing to take on the idea and the Women Air Force Service Pilots was born.
+After Cochran received several flying awards and titles the Army Airforce was willing to take on the idea and the Women Air Force Service Pilots was born.
 After the war Cochran continued flying and became the first woman to break the sound barrier in 1953.

 Eric Brown last flew more than 2o years ago, however he still holds the record for the most aircraft to be flown in a lifetime, being 487 aeroplanes.
 He worked as a Royal Navy test pilot and he also holds the record for the most carrier landings ever made, accumulating to 2,407.
 His years of test piloting helped refine countless aircraft for WWII pilots.
 He was well known for being calm under extreme pressure, which attributed to his survival in many close calls.